-A one-unit course which surveys the major phyla of the plant and animal kingdoms.
+Botany/Zoology is a one-unit course which surveys the major phyla of the plant and animal kingdoms.
 The course covers the diversity of plants and animals and emphasizes the distinguishing characteristics of each kingdom and groups within the kingdoms.
 The importance of plants and animals to various ecosystems will be included.
 Botany topics will include vascular and nonvascular plants.
 Zoology topics will include vertebrates and invertebrates.
-(Prerequisites: Biology 1 and Chemistry 1)
+Prerequisites: Biology 1 and Chemistry 1.